-- In consultation with the LADO conduct a disciplinary investigation, if an allegation indicates the need for this; - Contribute to the child protection process by attending professional strategy meetings and other meetings as required; - Maintain contact with the LADO throughout the process; - Ensure clear and comprehensive records regarding the allegation, actions taken and outcome are retained on the staff member's personnel file; - Consider along with Human Resources and the LADO whether a referral to the DBS should be made.
+- Appoint a designated officer (DO) to lead on any actions. - In consultation with the DO, conduct a disciplinary investigation, if an allegation indicates the need for this; - Contribute to the child protection process by attending professional strategy meetings; - Maintain contact with the DO; - Ensure clear and comprehensive records regarding the allegation, and action taken and outcome are retained on the staff member's personnel file; - Consider along with Human Resources and the LADO whether a referral to the DBS should be made.